 - Genre-Busting: He tends to combine fantasy and science fiction into his work in very odd ways.
 A scantily clad sorceress riding a desert on a unicorn with an android following her...
 Suffice to say, it's odd.
+And awesome.

 - To quote him directly, "Most of my models want to be mermaids.
 I have to say I prefer mermaids without the fish tails.
 The Nyads are creatures of Greek mythology, and fish tails are never mentioned in any of the descriptions I've seen."
 One example seen here.

 - Strange Minds Think Alike: Vallejo had no idea how similar this work in 1979 was to a scene in◊ The Cell until he saw the movie years later.

 - Thong of Shielding: A lot of his paintings seem to draw attention to the woman's bottom, the scene done with her back to the viewer; he has said in commentary that the lower body is the part he enjoys painting the most.